-Consistent with Section 399.13(a)(6)(C), CalChoice, on behalf of LCE, shall conduct bid solicitations for requisite energy resources that are intended to identify available eligible renewable energy resources (reflecting locational preferences, when applicable, for such resources), generating capacity, and required online dates to assist in determining what resources fit best within LCE's desired supply portfolio.
-CalChoice continues to assist the City with such processes with oversight and input from member communities.
+Consistent with Section 399.13(a)(6)(C), CalChoice, on behalf of SJP, shall conduct solicitations for requisite energy resources, including specific needs for eligible renewable energy products (reflecting locational preferences, when applicable, for such resources), generating capacity, and required online dates to assist in determining what resources fit best within the City's supply portfolio.
+CalChoice provides necessary analytical support and advisory services to SJP during such processes.
 Since CCA program governing boards are comprised of local elected officials, these solicitations and, in particular, related procurement decisions are overseen by elected representatives of the community with guidance provided by CalChoice.
-Such processes seek to comply with locally-set targets that tend to exceed the RPS requirement and provide value to the community by supporting increased use of renewable energy resources.
-Any renewable energy supply agreements resulting from LCE's participation in CalChoice's March 2020 solicitation process will be brought to the City's Governing Council for approval prior to execution.
+Such solicitations and procurement decisions will seek to comply with locally-set targets that tend to exceed applicable RPS mandates and provide value to the community by supporting increased use of renewable energy resources.
+Any long-term renewable energy supply agreement(s) resulting from SJP's participation in CalChoice-administered solicitation processes will be brought to the City's Governing Council for approval prior to execution.